Our Work

 On 26 June 2019, Faith for the Climate helped organise the faith and interfaith events ahead of the Time is Now – the largest ever mass lobby of Parliament.

-In May 2020, due to the Covid-19 pandemic-related movement restrictions, we began offering a series of online webinars and workshops.
-Our Events section contains recordings of past webinars and information on forthcoming sessions.
-These webinars are also part of our movement-building work ahead of COP26 (see below for more information).
+In May 2020, the pandemic-related movement restrictions led us to offer online webinars and workshops.
+Our Events section contains recordings of past webinars and in-person events, as well as information on forthcoming actions.

 In 2018 with funding from GreenFaith, we undertook research with our members and partner organisations.
-Key findings from that research were:
+Our trajectory as a faith-based and faith-inspired network that promotes climate justice is based on these key findings:

 First, network members and partners see a unique and precious role for the Faith for the Climate network, both in encouraging, equipping and supporting one another in climate work within and across our faith traditions, and in the power of faith actors speaking together on the urgency and moral imperative of climate action.